Mindey/openshift-django/README.md

 ### Notes on Python 3 compatibility
 This has not been tested thoroughly with Python 3, and currently there is a bug with Python 3.3 on Openshift.

-### Please Star if you like this repository.
-I don't publish many repositories, but if you like this project, please star it, thanks.